cumulus-digital/cmls-player/README.md

 SDK: An interface for a streaming player SDK.
 Currently only supports the Triton Digital Javascript API.

+Interplay and state between the SDK and UI is synchronized across windows through a customization of [redux-state-sync](https://github.com/aohua/redux-state-sync), using pubkey's [Broadcast Channel](https://github.com/pubkey/broadcast-channel) library.

 Framer: Allows the SDK interface to survive navigation around the website by containing the site within an iframe.
 Upon a normal initial page load, Framer listens for click events to intercept.
 When intercepted, an iframe (the "Child") is generated to contain the next pageload, and all existing top-level page elements lacking a "do-not-remove" class are removed.
 History state is reflected from the child to the parent.
 Framer also incorporates "patches" which modify specific site-specific elements to support better support this behavior.

 # Deployment and Configuration